Chapter 65: “Job Hunting”

-As I hung up the phone I checked my apartment for cameras.
+As I hung up the phone, I checked my apartment for cameras.
 Was I being Punk’d?
 Ashton, come on out!

-I desperately wanted to make a decent amount of money, so while summer was in full swing I asked for as many hours as the Dickface owner would allow.
+I desperately wanted to make a decent amount of money, so while summer was in full swing, I asked for as many hours as the Dickface owner would allow.
 That meant working at his various branches.
 I’d work at the Broadway Subway one day, then Hammond Street the next.
 Soon, I began to reach further for that paycheck.
 I worked at Corinth Subway a few times and eventually became a regular at the two Orono branches, one on Stillwater Avenue near Spotlight Cinemas and the other on Mill Street.

 The trips out to Orono allowed me the opportunity to get acquainted with the small town in which I would spend most of my semesters.
 One day after work on Mill Street, I ventured further down Main and into the backside of the UMaine Campus.

-The campus was massive; I hadn’t expected the enormity of the college to grossly surpass that of the disparate parts of UMFK’s campus, but UMaine Orono proved to be the Papa to UMFK’s baby.
+The campus was massive; I hadn’t expected the enormity of the college to grossly surpass that of the disparate parts of UMFK’s own grounds, but UMaine Orono proved to be the Papa to UMFK’s baby.
 I tried to drive around to find the buildings that I would need to visit during my orientation the following month.

 Soon after we took the plunge and moved down to Bangor, my brother, Travis, and my cousin, Jason, too moved and got a place in Caribou.
 They were going to attend another branch of the UMaine system, The University of Maine at Presque Isle.
 My brother had won a scholarship that gave him $5,000 cash each for the first two semesters.
-This would cover each semester’s tuition with enough left over to easily pay for books and still have some left over.
-Ahh, the good old days when tuition was cheaper.
+This would cover each semester’s tuition with enough left over to handily pay for books and still have some left over.
+Ahh, the good old days when education was cheaper.

 Luckily (?), I paid for all of my pending bills via student loans.
 As for rent and living expenses… well, I had to work a great deal to pay for those.
 I hadn’t known how I was going pull this off when I began school.
 The only way I could possibly afford this was to dip into my student loans a bit more instead of returning the remainder.
 I was sure that decision would be a sound one and have absolutely no repercussions in the future…

 Aside from that, I spent my days working.
-I’d often close the Mill St. Subway alone and it proved rather boring.
+I’d often close the Mill St. Subway alone, and it proved rather dull.
 To pass the time, I would listen to the radio station, WEZQ 92.9.
 They would hold a weekly contest where the listeners would have to correctly surmise the connection between the three songs played during the announced block.
 I would usually get them correct, but the prizes were nothing that I had ever wanted.

 Then, on a slow Wednesday afternoon, I had heard the prize was a pair of whale watching tickets; a one hundred dollar value.
-We had never whale-watched while on our Bar Harbor trips and I thought it would be exciting.
+We had never whale-watched while on our Bar Harbor trips, and I thought it would be exciting.

 Nevertheless, I took my job seriously and told myself that if anyone were to come in the store, I’d give up, even going as far as to hang up the phone if I were to somehow get through.
 After all, I had just gotten this job and didn’t want to blow it especially since the boss was bipolar.